K a l m a n ' s G r e a t E s c a p e

 DATED: June 2001

-Kalman, Thanks so much for your story of escape from Romania.
+WOW, Thanks so much for your story of escape from Romania.
 It was well written and I found myself sitting beside you through all the highs and lows.
 It is an especially poignant story for me at this time as I have a friend who is trying to find his way out of Romania and into the USA to pursue his chosen profession.
 I am very glad that Chicago gave you such a warm welcome and that you came to call her home.
 You see, I am a native Chicagoan and am proud that we have such a wonderfully diverse population.
 It helps to make the world that much smaller since I can reach out into my own neighborhood and find people like you.
 Thank you, Nancy.

 .